luizgmattos/Machine-Learning/README.md

 This folder will contain some projects and works I've done on machine learning, deep learning, NLP.

-This folder is mainly to display works and for browsing.
+The main purpose of this folder is to display the codes done and still on work.
+I will be uploading even if the code is not ready, and keep on updating it constantly.